boutroslab/HTSvis/README.md

 ```
 Xcode can be downloaded from the App Store<br />
 RTools can be downloaded from https://cran.r-project.org/bin/windows/Rtools/

 The package also depends on other R-packages that should be automatically downloaded and installed by devtools.
-However a detailed list can be found below:
+However, a detailed list can be found below:
     R (>= 3.3.2),
     tools (>= 3.3.2),
     tibble (>= 1.2),